gaehlerm/SoftwareEngineering/README.md

 ## Domain Specific Language

 A Domain Specific Language (DSL) is a language is a language specifically tailored to the needs of a certain problem.
-Though it is not exactly defined how this language should look like.
+This DSL has to resemble very closely the ubiquitous language as it should be the code version of how marketing people would talk about the problem.
+However, it is not exactly defined how this language should be implemented.
 Obviously it has to be a programming language of some sort.
-It can be one relying on heavy usage of preprocessor macros or a language like Gherkin that resembles spoken language.
-Yet it can also be a API using normal function calls.
+It can be one relying on heavy usage of preprocessor macros, or a language like Gherkin that resembles spoken language.
+Yet it can also be a normal API using function calls.

 Honestly, I don't like the preprocessor or Gherkin approach.
 If that was the best way to program, our programming languages would all work this way.
 Which is not the case, probably for a reason.
 I prefer to design a dedicated API to every problem that a marketing person can still understand with a little bit of programming knowledge.
 That's also way less work than developing a preprocessor or Gherkin language.

-## Refactoring toward deeper insight

-// figure out what to write here exactly.
-Reread the corresponding chapter in DDD.

-// This section is named after a chapter in the book Domain-Driven Design, p.322.
-It deals with a high-level point of view on refactoring, the domain level to be more precise.

-- The design does not reflect the team's current understanding of the domain.
-- Important concepts are implicit in the design, but they should be made explicit
-- Important parts of the design can be made more flexible

-However, you must always stay in close contact with a domain expert.
-Under no circumstances should you make changes that contradict what he says.

-Deep domain models cannot be developed using a waterfall approach.
-They have to evolve over time.
-They only emerge from deeper insight that is gained over time.
-It needs to be refactored to provide deeper insight.

 ## Domain Boundaries

 As your code base grows, it becomes more and more difficult to keep working with a single domain model.
 There are processes that tend to tear the domain model apart.
 An object may have very different properties, depending on what part of the code you are working on.
 For example a `user` has different properties in the payment domain than in the GUI domain.
-There is the desire to keep working on a unified model for the whole code base, but at the same time there are forces acting on the code to tear the model into smaller pieces.
 Of course it would be preferable to have a single domain model for the whole code base, but this is not a requirement for good code.
 You may have several different models, depending on which part of the code you are working on.
-The only question is: how do you deal with the different models?
+There will be interfaces between the different models.
+And the big question is: how do you deal with the different models?

 ### Bounded Context

 A bounded context is everything within a boundary.
 Typically, a domain model corresponds to a bounded context, where the boundary represents its interface.
 The interface regulates what goes in and out of the bounded context.
 Bounded contexts are important as they separate specific problems from the enterprise-wide codebase.
 One example of a bounded context is the math library.
 The names used in this library may also be applied in other contexts, but `sin`, `cos`, etc. have a very specific and well-defined meaning within this bounded context.
 These expressions should not be reused within the math library.
 On the other hand, the terms `sin` and `cos` may be utilized in other bounded contexts and carry a completely different significance.

-Typically, domain models consist of one bounded context.
+Typically, domain models consist of one bounded context each.
 All the problems mentioned so far for the domain models are true for the bounded contexts as well.
+Mostly that if they get too large, they tend to be torn appart and that objects carry too much information.

 ### Unified Model

 The attempt to keep the model unified is the most obvious one.
 Though it is challenging to sustain the necessary level of communication to uphold this condition.
 A good way to enforce this communication is through Continuous Integration (CI).
 CI compells the team to merge frequently and at an early stage, making any disparities between the model and the actual code evident at an early stage.
 The automated tests enforce the behavior of the model and warn the developers if they are inadvertently changing it.

-On the other hand, working on a unified model is not always possible because for larger projects, the forces that tear the single model apart become too significant.
+On the other hand, working on a unified model is not always possible because for larger projects, the forces that tear the single model apart become too large.
 In an enterprise-scale software, it is simply not possible to work in a single model.
-The various requirements for the code have become too extensive.
+The various requirements for the code may become too extensive.
 In a single model, the `user` object for instance, becomes too complex as it continues to grow over time.
-At some point, it is easier to work with several different 'user' objects, each of which is smaller, making them easier to manage.
+At some point, it is easier to work with several different `user` objects, each of which is smaller and with different attributes, making them easier to manage.

 ### Context Map

-// this is really short.
-Look at it again?
-Add a figure?

-A context map is important when a model is divided into two parts.
-Both parts are now bounded contexts.
+A context map is important when a model is divided into two or more parts.
+All parts are now separate bounded contexts.
 They are individual domain models with clearly defined boundaries.
 You'll need a translation map to convert one model to the other.
 The translation map is similar to an adapter pattern.
 It converts one interface to the other one.

 ### Shared Kernel

 Two bounded contexts may share a common sub-context.
 This is typically the core domain utilized by various domain models.
 Having a shared domain core means that all involved models must ensure that the domain core is always in sync.
 This can be done by the CI.
-Additionally, it takes considerable communication between teams; otherwise, the core domain may become fragmented.
+Additionally, it takes considerable communication between teams.
+Otherwise, the core domain may become fragmented.

-// The models involved with a shared kernel may be seen as ...?

 ### Anticorruption layer

 The anticurrupiton layer is similar to the adapter design pattern.
 You add a small layer around your context.
 If the other code changes, you only have to adapt your anticorruption layer and not the entire code base.
 This can save you a lot of work.

-The anticurruption layer can be located on the outgoing part of an interface, though typically the users of an interface write it.
+The anticurruption layer can be located on the outgoing part of an interface, though typically the users of an interface write it themselves.
 Just to make sure that their code won't break if the developers change something.

 ### Separate ways

-Sometimes, the burden of maintaining models collectively becomes too big and it becomes apparent that collaborating further is no longer beneficial.
-It is no longer worth the effort.
+Sometimes, the burden of maintaining models collectively becomes too big and it becomes apparent that collaborating further is no longer worth the effort.
 There is very little overlap between the two models, so cutting them apart is not a significant issue.
 If you need a feature from another model, simply reimplement it.
-Having a little bit of redundancy between two models is still preferable to coupling them together.
-Of course, it would probably be the best solution to break out the commonly used parts of the models into a third model that provides infrastructure code for all other models.
-But maybe that's not worth it.
+Having a little bit of redundancy between two models may be preferable to coupling them together.
+If the redundancy become too significant, it may be worth implementing a shared kernel.

 ### Developer-Client Relationship